TongmengXie/Encode_AI/README.md

 ## 📌 Summary

 **WanderMatch** is a travel matchmaking and recommendation platform designed for adventure-seekers looking to connect with like-minded travelers.
-Our app lets users fill out a simple form with their travel preferences, matches them with a potential travel partner, recommends an optimized travel route based on their combined preferences, and finally generates a shareable content piece summarizing their trip plan.
+Our app lets users fill out a simple form with their travel preferences, matches them with a potential travel partner, recommends an optimized travel route based on their combined preferences, and finally generates a shareable content piece for their social media.

-Built during [Hackathon Name], WanderMatch aims to streamline travel planning while fostering meaningful connections.
+Built during Encode London AI Hackathon, WanderMatch aims to streamline travel planning while fostering meaningful connections.

 ## 📖 Overview